rinorobert/customer-shopping-behavior-analysis/README.md

 # Customer Shopping Behavior Analysis

 This project analyzes customer shopping patterns to uncover insights into purchasing behavior, spending trends, and the factors influencing buying decisions.
-The objective is to transform raw transactional data into meaningful insights that support data-driven business decisions.
+The objective is to transform raw transactional data into meaningful insights that support data-driven business decisions using an end-to-end analytics workflow.

 ---